SujalLama/proshore-test/README.md

 ## Code Style Guide

-This application adheres the coding standard set by airbnb [Named Link](https://github.com/airbnb/javascript "airbnb js") styling guide, with the few exceptions:
+This application adheres the coding standard set by [Airbnb js](https://github.com/airbnb/javascript "airbnb js") styling guide, with the few exceptions:

 - No need to import React in jsx file
 - Prop types Validation is turned off